bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

 - One pool: one process definition
 - One lane inside the pool: lane default name is _Employee lane_, more about lanes in a next chapter
 - A start event: the starting point of process execution
-- A user task: a task (or step) that need to be performed by a user
+- A user task: a task (or step) that needs to be performed by a user

 and it should look like that: